-But first, you need to create the slides you are going to use to build your gif.
+But first, you need to create the slides you will use to build your GIF.

-For the example above, I used Canva to make four images and changed the words and the text colours on each image.
+For the example above, I used Canva to make four images.

-Then I used an online gif maker tool.
+Then I used a free online gif maker tool.

 If your slides are in the wrong order, you can change this by dragging and dropping.